nadimsf/neat-starter/src/posts/aboutme.md

 ---
 title: About me
-description: Nadim is a founder and product leader with 20 years experience in software with an data/AI focus.
+description: Nadim is a founder and product leader with 20 years experience in software with a data & AI focus.
 author: Nadim Hossain
 date: 2021-01-07T23:18:22.744Z
 tags: